maupilia/SRT/sphinx/NuragheScratch/shutdown.rst

     ``discosConsole -c``

-Close also all the graphic panel, including those related to the active surface, the meteo client and the calibration tool client.
+Close also all the graphic panels, including those related to the active surface, the meteo client and the calibration tool client.

 From the **discos-manager computer**, go on the ACS command center and click on ``kill``.
 Wait the prompt (the graphic panel of ACS will close automatically).